Characterization of Weyl functions in the class of operator-valued generalized Nevanlinna functions: Weyl function with boundedly invertible

 By definition $\mathcal{R}=\left( (I-P)\mathcal{K} \right)^{[\perp]} =P\mathcal{K}$ and $\hat{A}_{\infty}=\mathcal{\tilde{R}}$.

-$S$ is closed symmetric relation in the Pontryagin space $\mathcal{K}$ because it is intersection of such relations $A$ and $\hat{A}$. $S$ is an operator because $A$ is one operator. $S$ is bounded because it is closed and defined on the closed domain $(I-P) \mathcal{K}$.
+$S$ is a closed symmetric relation in the Pontryagin space $\mathcal{K}$ because it is the intersection of such relations $A$ and $\hat{A}$. $S$ is a bounded operator as a restriction of bounded operator $A$.
 This proves (iii).

 (iv) Now when we know $S$, we can find $S^{+}$ by definition.
-It is as claimed at (iv).
+It is as claimed in (iv).

-(v) By solving equation $(S^{+}-z)\left( { } \right)=\left( { } \right)$ i.e. by solving equation
+(v) By solving equation $(S^{+}-z)\left( { } \right)=\left( { } \right)$, i.e., by solving equation

 we obtain